 Kimberley assists clients on:

-- advising foreign buyers on the acquisition of Australian agricultural land; and
+- advising foreign buyers on the acquisition of Australian agricultural land

 - preparation and negotiation of agreements for lease and leases for commercial offices.